gerixx/jcodeddi/README.md

 ## IoC

-Lambdas can be used for construction and the lifecycle of beans.
+Lambdas can be used for construction of beans.

 An optional bean construction `Supplier` can be defined for its class or interface (see also [lifecycle](#lifecycle-of-beans) example).
 With that no reflection is needed to create objects.
 For example Java compact profiles can omit reflection completely, in that case for every bean a construction supplier has to be defined, see also [JCP](https://www.oracle.com/java/technologies/javase-embedded/compact-profiles-overview.html).
-If not defined, the default constructor of a bean is invoked using `Class#newInstance()`.
+If no construction is defined for a bean class, the default constructor of is invoked by `Class#newInstance()`.

 Example: